Affiliate links on Android Authority may earn us a commission. Learn more.

 Zoom vs Google Hangouts: Compatibility

 Zoom and Google Hangouts can be used with all main operating systems and devices around.
 Both support Windows, macOS, Linux, Android, iOS, and even a web browser.
-Zoom has the added benefit that you can join a meeting via call, but that is about where the benefits end in terms of compatibility.
+Zoom has the added benefit of joining a meeting via call, but that is about where the benefits end in terms of compatibility.

 What’s great about Hangouts is that you may not even need to install extra software to use it.
-Hangouts almost always comes pre-installed with Android, which still dominates the market with a 74.13% market share.
+Hangouts almost always comes pre-installed with Android.
 In addition, Hangouts is built into the Gmail experience, which is another widely used Google service.

 Zoom vs Google Hangouts: Security